 Do trekking poles (or hiking sticks) really help?
 Over the years that we’ve done hikes (especially to waterfalls), we have developed a bit of a love-hate relationship with these tools.
-When we first noticed people using them in our early days of waterfalling, we have often wondered what were their benefits and whether we should even bother with them.
+When we first noticed people using them in our early days of waterfalling, we have often wondered what their benefits were and whether we should even bother with them.

 Maybe with this information, you can better inform yourself and draw your own conclusions about whether or not they’re right for you.